University of Western England (UWE) Manages a Major Migration in the Midst of the Global Pandemic

 With an unparalleled skillset in supporting Ingres and a considerable track record for successfully deploying Actian X on Linux, the Actian Professional Services team were a natural complement to the IT team working virtually at UWE.

 The Actian Professional Services team worked remotely to review UWE’s existing Ingres infrastructure and the existing integrations with other core business systems, such as the university’s instance of Microsoft Dynamics CRM and Microsoft Power BI-based reporting tools.
 The student record system itself had been built using the Actian OpenROAD development framework, as had a number of user processes and reports, and the Actian team worked closely with the UWE team to identify opportunities to streamline existing processes and eliminate some older processes that were no longer used.
-Because the new deployment of the student records system on Actian X would be an on-premise (rather than cloud-based) deployment, part of the process of migrating to the new platform would involve testing the disaster recovery (DR) system that had been built to ensure business continuity in the event that some part of the primary infrastructure unexpectedly failed.
+Because the new deployment of the student records system on Actian X would be an on-premises (rather than cloud-based) deployment, part of the process of migrating to the new platform would involve testing the disaster recovery (DR) system that had been built to ensure business continuity in the event that some part of the primary infrastructure unexpectedly failed.
 In the event of a disaster, the entire student record system and database was designed to fail over to backup infrastructure running in parallel in a separate data center.

 Actian EMA+ and the Actian DBA Toolkit Facilitate Migration